 TRT: 57 Minutes

-Distributor: TBD
+Distributor: APT

 Walt is Oglala Lakota and created the logo for Urban Rez.
 He is Creative Director, owner of Nakota Designs Advertising Designs and Graphics.
 Executive Director of the Stronghold Society nonprofit dedicated to instilling hope and supporting youth movements through Live Life Call To Action Campaigns.